Son-Rise: A Miracle of Love

-Son-Rise: A Miracle of Love is a televised docudrama film that aired on NBC in 1979 and is adapted from the nonfiction book Son-Rise (currently Son-Rise: The Miracle Continues) by Barry Neil Kaufman.
-It is the real-life story of how, according to his parents, Raun Kaufman fully recovered from severe autism.
-The film was directed by Glenn Jordan and the teleplay was written by Stephen Kandel, Samahria Lyte Kaufman, and Barry Neil Kaufman.
+Son-Rise: A Miracle of Love is a televised docudrama film that aired on NBC in 1979 and is adapted from the nonfiction book Son-Rise by Barry Neil Kaufman.
+It is the real-life story of Raun Kaufman, whose parents claim fully recovered from autism, a lifelong and incurable developmental disability.
+The film was directed by Glenn Jordan, and the teleplay was written by Stephen Kandel, Samahria Lyte Kaufman, and Barry Neil Kaufman.

-The film tells of Bears and Suzie Kaufman and their newly born son, Raun.
-By the time he was eighteen months old, Raun was diagnosed with a perpetual disability known as classic autism—which, at the time, was classified as a form of childhood schizophrenia—and had mental retardation.
+The film tells of Bears and Suzie Kaufman and their young son, Raun.
+By the time he was eighteen months old, Raun was diagnosed with autism—which, at the time, was classified as a form of childhood schizophrenia—and mental retardation.
 Accordingly, "although advised to institutionalize Raun, his parents...instead created an innovative home-based, child-centered program in an effort to reach [him]."
-Subsequently, Raun became typical of neural development and earned his master's degree from Brown University.
+Subsequently, Raun allegedly became neurotypical and earned his master's degree from Brown University.
 The film went on to receive the Humanitas Prize award.

-The therapeutic, distraction play therapy progressed into a teaching model called The Son-Rise Program.
+The therapeutic, distraction play therapy progressed into a controversial teaching model called the Son-Rise program.
 By 1983, Bears and Samahria Kaufman founded The Option Institute and the Autism Treatment Center of America in Berkshire County, Massachusetts.
-Raun, his family and other staff members currently serve on the board of directors.
+Raun, his family and other staff members served on the board of directors.
+The Option Institute and the Autism Treatment Center of America were permanently shuttered in 2025 and 2026, respectively.